CrossRef/event-data-user-guide/docs/data/evidence-records.md

 ### Extras

-Finally, there are always little bits of extra information that come from sources that it's useful to have.
+Finally, little bits of extra useful information may come from sources.
 The Evidence Record, Page and Action objects can all have an `extra` field to accommodate these.

-The Event Data Bot spends a lot of time visiting webpages on behalf of Event Data Agents.
-Every Evidence Record contains a log of all of the URLs that were visited, and the HTTP status codes that were received.
-If you see an inconsistency in the processing of an Event Record, you can look at the log to see if it was caused by an external URL timing out, blocking the agent etc.

 ### Journey